-As it enters its 30th season in syndication, Wheel of Fortune continues to be America’s most popular game show.
+Currently in its 37th season in syndication, Wheel of Fortune is America’s Game®.
 Created by Merv Griffin in 1975 as an NBC daytime show, Wheel of Fortune is based on the popular game “Hangman.”
 Pat Sajak and Vanna White have hosted the show since its debut in syndication in 1983.
 Jim Thornton became the show’s announcer in 2011.

-The contestant who has won the most cash and prizes at the end of the main game is the big winner and plays in the “Bonus Round” for additional prizes.
-No one leaves Wheel of Fortune empty-handed because whether or not he/she ends up in the bonus round, each contestant walks away with the prizes won by solving puzzles correctly or a minimum of $1,000 cash.
+The contestant who has won the most cash and prizes at the end of the main game goes on to play in the “Bonus Round” for additional prizes.
+He or she has the chance to choose the category of their bonus puzzle from three options.
+No one leaves Wheel of Fortune empty-handed; each contestant is awarded a minimum of $1,000 cash.

-Wheel of Fortune is produced by Sony Pictures Television, a Sony Pictures Entertainment Company.
+Wheel of Fortune is produced by Sony Pictures Television Studios, a Sony Pictures Entertainment Company.
 The executive producer is Harry Friedman.
 It is distributed domestically by CBS Television Distribution and internationally by CBS Studios International, both units of CBS Corp.

 © 2019 Califon Productions, Inc. "Wheel of Fortune" and “America’s Game” are registered trademarks of Califon Productions, Inc. All Rights Reserved.